xieyaoyue/tp/docs/UserGuide.md

 In this section, specific information about each command will be explained.
 This includes the purpose of each command, and how it is formatted.

 Before we begin, do take note of the following information which applies to all commands:
+* This application only takes in currencies of SGD, USD and CNY.

 * Words in UPPER_CASE are parameters that you should provide.
 Example: In `-c CATEGORY`, `CATEGORY` is a parameter. `-c Food` would mean that the item belongs to the 'food' category.